wso2/docs-open-banking/en/docs/about/introduction.md

 **GDPR**

-GDPR is a law that is centred on user consent and gives importance to user privacy.
 The General Data Protection Regulation (GDPR) is a legal framework formalized in the European Union (EU) in 2016 and comes into effect from 28, May 2018.
+This law is centred on user consent and gives importance to user privacy.
 GDPR effectively replaces the previously used EU Data Protection Directive (DPD).
 This is applicable to any individual living in the EU and considers the following two aspects:

   * Processing of personal data belonging to an individual living in the EU